-Passing between competition and skittles: Two flights of escalators (or an elevator) separate the competition area and the skittles room.
+Passing between competition and skittles: Two flights of escalators separate the competition area and the skittles room.
 It is recommended that students and coaches with limited mobility start moving toward the Ballroom well in advance of the general call for competition.
+The elevators are reserved for coaches and students with limited mobility.

-Eating Accommodations: By policy, no outside food is allowed in the Peoria Civic Center, so please plan accordingly.
+Dining Accommodations: By policy, no outside food is allowed in the Peoria Civic Center, so please plan accordingly.
 Concessions are available in the building, and the Civic Center usually offers an affordable box lunch option.
 For a list of restaurants in the Peoria area, please visit the Peoria Area Convention and Visitors Bureau website at www.peoria.org.

-Policies
+State Tournament Policies